vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 <img src="./pictures/report-risk-scanner.png">
 We can also check the time-series trend of the vulnerabilities in the container.

+##### Pkgload scanning reports(WIP)

+This report lists all the risky packages loaded in memory by running processes in the contianer along with runtime information(host process name, pid, user...etc.) and k8s information(pod name, namespace, node name...etc.)

 #### 1.1.3 Insight
 In release 0.3, insight is all about the image scanning results, Kubebench scanning results and risk scanning results are not included in the Insight section.